gaearon/overreacted.io/src/pages/the-elements-of-ui-engineering.md

 ---

-If you created a user interface before, you dealt at least with some of these issues — either directly or using a library.
+If you worked a user interface, you’ve likely dealt with at least some of these challenges — either directly or using a library.
 In either case, I encourage you to create a tiny app with _no_ libraries, and play with reproducing and solving these problems.
 There’s no one right solution to any of them.
 Learning comes from exploring the problem space and trying different possible tradeoffs.

 ---